Installation Master Planning

 The Facility Sustainment Model (FSM)

-FIM’s facility sustainment responsibilities focus on developing budget guidance and establishing funding benchmarks for DoD Components’ sustainment efforts.
-To establish funding benchmarks, FIM sponsors the Facility Sustainment Model (FSM)
+Construction’s facility sustainment responsibilities focus on developing budget guidance and establishing funding benchmarks for DoD Components’ sustainment efforts.
+To establish funding benchmarks, Construction sponsors the Facility Sustainment Model (FSM)

 , a tool that estimates annual sustainment costs for the Department’s inventory of facilities, which includes all buildings, roads, airfields, ports, training ranges, utilities, and other structures.